luc1342as2/carRental/README.md

+Car Rental Application
-Car Rental Application in HTML, CSS, and JavaScript
+I created this Car Rental Application using HTML, CSS, and JavaScript to simulate the process of reserving a rental vehicle.
+Here’s what I focused on:

-This project is a Car Rental application created with HTML, CSS, and JavaScript, designed to simulate the process of reserving a rental vehicle.
-Users can select car types, rental duration, and view real-time pricing based on their choices.
-JavaScript manages data processing, updates the rental summary, and calculates costs, while HTML and CSS provide a user-friendly, responsive interface.
-This project highlights skills in front-end web development and JavaScript for business-oriented applications, focusing on interactivity and streamlined user experience.
+Customizable Rentals: Users can select car types, rental duration, and view real-time pricing updates based on their choices.
+Dynamic Data Processing: JavaScript handles data updates, rental summaries, and cost calculations, ensuring accuracy and a smooth experience.
+User-Friendly Design: I designed an intuitive, responsive interface with HTML and CSS, making the application easy to navigate across devices.
+Skill Showcase: This project demonstrates my ability to create business-oriented applications using JavaScript, with an emphasis on interactivity and an optimized user experience.
+Explore this project to see how I streamlined the car rental process in a digital environment!